 The Hippodrome Theatre

-Referred to as “The Hipp,” Gainesville’s historic Beaux-Arts state theatre is a lovely regional professional place to take in a cultural performance.
-This elegant town centerpiece runs Broadway and off-Broadway productions, art house films and seats 268 people per performance.
-The Hipp serves popcorn, packaged snacks, and drinks in the lobby.
+A college town wouldn’t be the same without a thriving cultural center, which in Gainesville is referred to as “The Hipp“.
+Gainesville’s historic Beaux-Arts state theatre, the Hippodrome, is a lovely regional professional place to take in a cultural performance or live music acts.
+The elegant town centerpiece runs Broadway and off-Broadway productions, art house films and seats 268 people per performance.
+The Hipp serves popcorn, packaged snacks, and drinks (alcoholic, too) in the lobby.

 My daughter and I saw Becky’s New Car, a light-hearted comedy about middle age and the paths we choose in life.
 I also saw The Royale, inspired by a true story about the first African American World Heavyweight Champion, on another visit.
-It was incredibly good.
+Both were incredibly good performances.

 Kanapaha Botanical Gardens

-Kanapaha Botanical Gardens are unique in every way and a fascinating place to learn more about nature.
+Kanapaha Botanical Gardens are unique in every way—a real fun place to learn more about nature.
 The gardens are organized in a simple, yet effective pattern, that was not one bit overwhelming.
 Best of all, the plants, flowers, and trees were labeled, making identification easy.

-My favorite things were the herb gardens and walking through the Chinese royal bamboo forest.
+I was so intrigued by Kanapaha’s herb gardens and walking through the Chinese royal bamboo forest.
 The almost musical bamboo clanged together in the wind; the sound was enchanting.
 Kanapaha Botanical Gardens is huge, so pace yourself, but easily one of the best things to see and do in town.
-Make sure to visit the charming hummingbird garden.
+Don’t miss the charming hummingbird and butterfly garden.

 University of Florida Campus